'Why don't you just leave?' she asked, swirling patterns in the ketchup smeared across the newspaper with a cold chip.

 'Looks like a quiet night Ames,' he said, placing a hand on her shoulder while smiling and nodding at Reece without so much as blinking at his appearance.
 'Why don’t you go get some breakfast with your buddy then head home?'

-'Well Reece,' she said, stifling a yawn, 'I could sure go for a coffee, how about it?'
+Reece,' she said, stifling a yawn, 'I could sure go for a coffee, how

 'You sound like a real New Yawwker,' he replied, mimicking Joe’s accent poorly.
 Part of his face was unscarred and Amy was surprised to see it redden with embarrassment.